binary-manu/arch-ansible/docs/index.md

 separate boot partition by default.
 Syslinux is used as the bootloader.

 There is support for installing hypervisor guest additions as part of the process, although it can be disabled.
-As of today, only VirtualBox is supported.
+Currently supported hypervisors
+are:

+* VirtualBox;
+* QEMU.
+Using this hypervisor with Vagrant requires the `vagrant-libvirt` plugin as well as `libvirt` installed on your system.

 The playbook relies on the [Yay](https://github.com/Jguer/yay) AUR helper to install packages.
 Using `yay` instead of the stock `pacman`